onqtam/headjack/docs/why/7_REPUTATION.md

+> "Academia's intellectual authority is in free-fall.
+The natural heir is the subculture of online intellectual weirdoes, which long since took over academia's load-bearing epistemic functions.
+The biggest missing piece is a way of making the turboautists' judgments legible to wider society, so they can recognize who to defer to on which subjects.
+If this is solved, most of the rest will fall naturally into place." - [Ben Landau-Taylor](https://x.com/benlandautaylor/status/1863669335396401224)

 > "The reward for being a good problem solver is to be heaped with more and more difficult problems to solve." - [R. Buckminster Fuller](https://www.azquotes.com/quote/943600)